Read data

 ### What the latest read means [#what-the-latest-read-means]

 The latest-value endpoint reads the feed contract directly through the AggregatorV3-compatible interface.
-DALP calls `latestRoundData`, `decimals`, `description`, and `version`.
-The response includes the raw signed integer in `answer` and the decimal-scaled `formattedAnswer`.
+DALP calls `latestRoundData`, `decimals`, `description`, and `version`, then returns the raw signed integer in `answer` alongside the decimal-formatted `formattedAnswer`.
+Use it when you already know which feed address to inspect.

 If the address is not a deployed AggregatorV3-compatible feed, DALP rejects the request instead of returning a placeholder value.